Posts in "SaaS"

 Zeus Living is a perfect example.
 The furnished housing rental startup exploded during the pandemic when remote work surged.
 They invested heavily in 2021 to “get more homes.”
 But when interest rates spiked post-pandemic, their infrastructure couldn’t adapt.
 The company couldn’t pivot its technical architecture or business model fast enough.

 Rubica, a cybersecurity SaaS, had the right product at the right time.
 But when COVID-19 hit, their target customers cut spending dramatically.
 They couldn’t adapt their go-to-market strategy fast enough.
+The irony is that if they had survived to today, cybersecurity is one of the fastest growing industries in SaaS right now.

 Fast, which I talked about earlier, also talked a good talk, but merchants found it hard to integrate, their customers found the checkout button buggy, and the product didn’t live up to the marketing hype the company had whipped up.